The Ultimate In Birding Tours

 Probably the second most tricky endemic (not counting Palawan Striped Babbler, which requires an arduous camping expedition into the mountains!) is the attractive Red-headed Flameback, but with persistence, we should succeed.

-In third place is the large and strikingly-plumaged Falcated Wren-Babbler (formerly known as Falcated Ground Babbler), which can be tricky to see as it creeps through the undergrowth.
+In third place is the large and strikingly plumaged Falcated Wren-Babbler (formerly known as Falcated Ground Babbler), which can be tricky to see as it creeps through the undergrowth.
 When seen well this is a simply stunning bird with the long lanceolate black and white feathering that gives it its name.

 The fascinating near-endemic Philippine Megapode (or Philippine Scrubfowl) is also somewhat secretive and likewise attracts attention with its call, a haunted, mournful whistle, but we do have a good chance of seeing this species feeding quietly on the forest floor.
 We may also find the widespread Hooded Pitta, which, although another forest-floor skulker, calls from an elevated position and flashes blue and white as it swoops unerringly through the forest, and we will have another chance to find the endemic Philippine Pitta.
 Keeping low are the endemic Ashy-headed and Melodious Babblers, while the rich song of the endemic White-vented Shama is another sound that we will have to track through the forest until we spot the bird that utters it.

 Palawan’s endemics are not all found on the forest floor, however.
 Blue-headed Racket-tails screech from the tree tops, Palawan Hornbills flap past, Yellow-throated Leafbirds and Palawan Fairy-bluebirds live up to their names and Blue-naped Parrots (almost endemic to the Philippines) favour flowering trees that often attract Palawan Flowerpeckers.
 The endemic Palawan Crow with its characteristic, duck-like ‘quacking’ calls and flapping flight is definitely an unusual critter, Spot-throated Flamebacks call from the taller trees, Lovely Sunbirds give their monotonous ‘chip-chap’ calls from the treetops (their distinctive, if uninspiring, voice is one of the reasons for the split of Lovely from the Handsome Sunbird of the rest of the Philippines) and Palawan Tits move noisily through the canopy, while in the middle storey we should encounter Palawan Drongo, Palawan and Sulphur-bellied Bulbuls, Palawan Blue Flycatcher, the stunning Blue Paradise Flycatcher and Pale Spiderhunter.
-Secondary habitats attract the Ashy-fronted Bulbul, while overhead we will soon see the Palawan form of the Ameline Swiftlet.
+Secondary habitats attract the Ashy-fronted Bulbul and Palawan Sunbird, while overhead we will soon see the Palawan form of the Ameline Swiftlet.

 During our visit, there will be good opportunities to look for night birds.
 At dawn and dusk, we will listen for the call of the Large-tailed Nightjar, which is very much a slower version of the disyllabic call of Philippine Nightjar, and watch for them sitting on a prominent perch as they call.
 The endemic Palawan Frogmouth has a highly distinctive voice and we should find this hairy little frogmouth sitting and calling, its head a mass of wispy feathers.
 Also having a very distinct call is the endemic Palawan Scops Owl, whose low and often very quiet croaks are all too easily passed off as a frog!
 We will also be on the lookout for the superb Spotted Wood Owl and we may perhaps encounter a Brown Boobook.